Are Student Loans Tax Deductible?

 • See whether your loan provider offers discounts if you set up automatic payment.
 Federal Direct Loan holders may be eligible for a 0.25% discount when they sign up for automatic payments.

-• Consider student loan refinancing, replacing your student loan to a new loan with a lower interest rate or more favorable terms.
-If you refinance federal loans, however, they are no longer eligible for federal benefits or protections.
+• Consider refinancing student loans, replacing your student loan with a new loan that ideally has a lower interest rate or more favorable terms.

 The Takeaway